-Currently, strata disputes in WA are heard in four different forums (three different courts and the State Administrative Tribunal – the Tribunal), which generates confusion for strata owners about which forum they can resolve their strata dispute in.
+Currently, strata disputes in WA are heard in four different forums (three different courts and the State Administrative Tribunal), which generates confusion for strata owners about which forum they can approach to resolve their strata dispute.

 The two major reforms to dispute resolution are:

 - making the State Administrative Tribunal the one-stop-shop to resolve strata disputes

 - strengthening the tribunal’s powers to efficiently resolve disputes.

 Making the tribunal the one-stop-shop for strata disputes will provide strata stakeholders access to a cost-effective dispute resolution forum.
 The tribunal will have the specialist strata expertise and statutory powers to efficiently resolve strata disputes.

 Enforcing by-laws is difficult under the current legislation for a number of reasons: